az-riichi/azriichi.org/index.md

 ## What is riichi mahjong?

 Riichi mahjong is an exciting, fast-paced tile game that blends strategy, luck, and skill.
-Typically played with four people, your goal is to complete a hand by forming sets of three and a pair - think of it as a cross between rummy and poker.
-The enjoyment comes from making smart decisions, reading opponents, and going "riichi" to bet on that tile you need to win big.
-With special bonus tiles and scoring combinations, every round is full of surprises.
+Mahjong started in China, it traveled the world and Japan created the variant Riichi mahjong.
+This is the same variant the club plays and is typically played with four people, your goal is to complete a hand by forming specific winning conditions (like rummy or poker).
+This is quickly becoming one of the most popular variants around the world.

+Join our discord and consider joining one of our in-person meetups.
+Weekly online meetups are in the works.

 ## Join us!